Amsterdam/statistiekhub-backend-django/src/import_export_celery/read.md

 django-author
 html2text

-and adjusted the admin to only import_jobs
+Adjusted the admin to only IMPORT - removed the export code